codinglead/codinglead.github.io/_posts/2018-11-09-typecasting-coercion-in-javascript.md

 what is a truthy values?

-A Truthy value is when doing a comparison which values will be translated to true
+A Truthy value is when doing a comparison which values will be translated to true.

 * {}
 * []